 Expanding road infrastructure is often justified on the basis of its presumed effects on exports.
 Yet, available evidence on to what extent these effects really materialise is very limited due to difficulties faced in convincingly identifying true casual relationships.
 Historical road networks can help overcome this endogeneity challenge.
 This column provides evidence for Peru based on the Inca road network and suggests that improvements in road infrastructure have had a significant impact on firms’ exports and thereby on job creation.

-Christian Daude 10 December 2012
+Christian Daude, Monday, December 10, 2012

 Latin American central banks are facing new challenges in the form of unprecedented levels of uncertainty and exchange rate appreciation pressures.
 This column, focusing on Brazil, Chile, Colombia, Peru and Mexico, argues that there is an overestimation of the potential output in several Latin American economies, a lack of an explicit policy direction from central banks, and lacklustre frameworks for macroprudential policy.
 Although inflation targeting has served countries in Latin America well, significant risks remain.